Natalia Fedner

-Natalia Fedner is an American fashion designer, inventor and actress, best known for inventing a six-way stretch metal textile.
+Natalia Fedner is an American fashion designer, inventor, artist and actress, best known for inventing a six-way stretch metal textile.

 Early life and education

 Fedner was born in Chernivtsi, in the Ukrainian SSR (now Ukraine), and immigrated to Columbus, Ohio as a refugee at the age of six with her parents.
 Her mother, Alla Fedner, is a computer programmer, and her father, Gregory Fedner, is a civil engineer.
 She has twin sisters who were born in the United States.

 Fedner attended art classes at Columbus College of Art and Design on a merit-based scholarship from the third through twelfth grade.